 In 1958, obtained her Master of Public Health degree from Johns Hopkins.
 Following this, she became involved in the March of Dimes organization for 15 years.
 In fact, the website states, “she became a pivotal figure in redirecting the March of Dimes mission in the 1960s from polio to birth defects and other infant health problems such as premature birth.”
 She acted as the head of the Division of Congenital Malformations.
 During her time with the organization, she promoted rubella immunization through the organization after a German Measles outbreak in the mid 1960s.
 She also worked tirelessly to reduce the stigma surrounding birth defects.
 She even co-authored a book with Joan Beck titled Is My Baby All Right? addressing birth defects.

 This month, for the third edition of “Famous Names in Public Health!”
-This month I will focus on the medical side of healthcare by recognizing a figure who contributed significantly to the treatment of cardiac conditions.
+I will focus on the medical side of healthcare by recognizing a figure who contributed significantly to the treatment of cardiac conditions.
 I have been reading “The Heart Healers” by Dr. James Forrester and have loved his story telling manner when describing the history of cardiac surgery, so I decided to choose a notable figure outlined in the story as the focus for this month’s segment.
 This man is Dr. C. Walton Lillehei, the father of open heart surgery.

 In the years leading up to modern open heart surgery techniques, the field underwent many changes.
 Methods that were used in the 1950s are almost unfathomable by todays standards and ethics.
 However, it was in this time period that truly innovative (and dangerous) techniques were a long standing component in the quest for successful open heart surgery.
 Dr.Lillehei primarily focused on the yet-unsolved challenges to treating what were known as “blue babies,” or infants and children born with congenital heart defects that could not be repaired through medical treatment or closed heart surgery.
 These children often suffered symptoms of their disease without relief and were given the equivalent of a death sentence.
 While doctors could diagnose the conditions, they could do little to prevent the progression of the disease as structural problems in the heart failed to keep up with the demands of the patient’s growing body.
 Essentially, many of these children died due to an inability to efficiently pump blood to vital organs.